-Acupuncture is an ancient medicine methodology originating in China that focuses on treating all parts of a person to achieve wellness and comfort.
-The philosophy that shapes and drives acupuncture is thousands of years old and it is widely recognized as an integral part of the longest existing continuous medical system practiced in the world.
+Acupuncture is an ancient medicine technique originating in China that focuses on treating all parts of a person to achieve wellness and comfort.
+The philosophy that shapes and drives acupuncture, is thousands of years old and it is widely recognized as an integral part of the longest existing continuous medical system practiced in the world.

 Acupuncture made its way to the U.S. in the early 1970s.
 In 1971, New York Times reporter James Reston was treated with acupuncture during a visit to Beijing and wrote an article about how it helped treat post-operative pain.
 The following year, the first legal acupuncture center in the U.S. opened in Washington, D.C. and in 1973, the IRS allowed taxpayers to take acupuncture treatments as a medical expense deduction.

 Now, nearly 40 years later, acupuncture has become more mainstream and is rapidly growing in use and acceptance.
-Since its founding more than a decade ago, Empirical Point has been meeting the growing demand for acupuncture services and is now one of the leading practices in the Philadelphia region, serving patients throughout the city and the surrounding suburbs.
+Since its founding in 2001, Empirical Point has been meeting the growing demand for acupuncture services and is now one of the leading practices in the Philadelphia region, serving patients throughout the city and the surrounding suburbs.

 How Acupuncture Works